 The Litvaks, or Lithuanian Jews, have descended from the Germanic group of Ashkenazi Jews.
 During the development of the Grand Duchy of Lithuania, in the 14th century, they were granted political and economic privileges in order to attract their migration to Lithuania and to develop trade and crafts in large cities.
-This led to the growth of the Jewish community in Lithuania, which in its heyday accounted for up to 10% of the total population of Lithuania.
+This led to the growth of the Jewish community in Lithuania, which in its heyday accounted for about 10% of the total population of Lithuania.

 The etymology of the word “Litvak”

 The Slavic name for the Lithuanian state, Lithuania, is the source of the word “Litvak”.
 Lithuania in most of the Slavic languages is called Litva and the term Litvak simply evolved to mean Lithuanian Jew.
 Litvaks were Jews who immigrated to the Belarusian, Lithuanian, and Ukrainian parts of the Grand Duchy of Lithuania from Germany, the Czech Republic, and Poland.

 From the initial wave of migrants from different European countries, a large Jewish community with its own customs, traditions and way of life gradually emerged.
 This community developed distinctive characteristics that are known historically as “Nusakh Liti” (Lithuanian way of life, way, manner).
 Based on these traits, Jews from Lithuania were referred to be “sheivet litvakes” (from Yiddish: “tribe of Litvaks”).